 Lael logo

-reclamo means complaint — a common term in Spanish for Business.
+reclamo means claim — a common term in Essential Spanish.
 Learn how it's used in a real-world example.

 reclamo